 Source: Apex/DHBs, 2020 and New Zealand College of Clinical Psychologists, 2021.

-Pay for psychologists varies depending on specialisation, experience and employer.
+Pay for psychologists varies depending on their specialisation, experience and employer.

-Rates for psychologists working in private practice range from $60 to $160 an hour.
+Psychologists working in private practice earn from $160 to $260 an hour.

 What you will do

-Psychologists may do some or all of the following:
+Psychologists who work with individual clients may do some or all of the following:

-- discuss with clients the effect of their early influences and help clients understand themselves, their needs and how to manage their emotions
+- help clients understand themselves, their needs and their motivations

-- take part in dispute resolution, and provide counselling and advice to people or organisations
+- provide counselling and advice to people or organisations

 - provide expert opinion to courts